johndbigboi/M2-project-QuizGame/README.md

 #### User Stories:

 ##### Mr Browne:
-* <em>"As a fan of the show, I want to feel the story and suspense of the show in a game."</em>
+* <em>"As a user and fan of the show, I want to feel the story and suspense of the show in a game."</em>

 ##### Mr Hildebrandt:
-* <em>"As a experienced gamer, I want a continuous challenge on every level of the game."</em>
+* <em>"As user and experienced gamer, I want a continuous challenge on every level of the game."</em>

 ##### Mr Michael:
 * <em>"As a user, I want a game which informative and applicable to daily lives."</em>

 ##### Mr James:
-* <em>"As a user on the go using mobile to desktop, I want the game to display correctly on any screen size."</em>
+* <em>"As a user, on the go using mobile to desktop, I want the game to display correctly on any screen size."</em>

 #### Site Owner Goals: